litesync/libuv_message_framing/README.md

 ## *** DRAFT ***

-This code is experimental and the interface can be modified
+This code is experimental and the interface can be modified.

-There is another implementation on the branch 'basic' that can be used on any stream without the initialization bellow but does not deal with handle closing
+There is another implementation on the branch 'basic' that can be used on any stream without the initialization bellow but does not deal with handle closing.

 ## Usage